 What the Experts Say About the Power Dynamic

 According to couples’ therapist, Dr. Assael Romanelli, money and power affect every relationship.
 This isn’t necessarily a negative thing, just simply a fact.
 Sometimes it is apparent and openly acknowledged.
-Others times it manifests as passive aggressive behavior and unconscious expectations.
+Other times it manifests as passive-aggressive behavior and unconscious expectations.
 Therefore, he states it is best to directly address the issue instead of letting it become a recurring theme of your relationship.

 Negative Effects on Relationships

 Let’s take a look at a few examples of how this can negatively impact the power dynamic of a relationship.
 When one person earns more money, it creates dependence on their partner.
 This can impact each partner differently.
 The breadwinner may unconsciously expect their partner to contribute more at home since they are paying the bills.
 On the other hand, the other person sometimes feels guilty and needs to demonstrate that they are essential to the household.
 There is also the expectation of showing gratitude for each partner’s contributions.